rosbitskyy/gitlab/README.md

 provided.

 GitLab.Options can specify your method for fetching data.
-For nodes 18+ - this is the own node fetch, for younger versions (unless otherwise specified) - the internal mechanism
+For nodes 18+ - this is the own node fetch (by default), for younger versions (unless otherwise specified) - the internal mechanism
 ```javascript
 new GitLab.Options({